cschneck7/phase-1-project/README.md

 <img src="images/figures/Success_Rate_PBtiered_Top5.png" alt="Top 5 Genre Pairings by Success Rate Split into Production Tiers">
 <img src="images/figures/POI_TieredPlot_Top5.png" alt="Percentage on Investment Box Plot Top 5 Genre Pairings by Success Rate Split into Production Tiers">

+### Future Improvements

+The metrics used during this analysis were by far not exhaustive.
+There were a metrics available in the datasets presented at the beginning of this project that weren't used.
+This includes ratings a reviews, which would give insight as to what critics as well as normal patrons believe about the film.
+Reviews in particular could have given a direct insight into what patrons enjoyed or disliked about films.
+Another piece of data not used was person's of interest.
+Which actors and directors resulted in better sales could have lead our suggestions to be even more precise.
+The release date could have also been analyzed to give a better idea of optimal releasing periods.

+There was also data missing that could have been valuable.
+This includes exact marketing costs for films istead of a general estimation from a limited sample data set.
+Marketing data was also completely absent for films with a production budget under $30 million leaving a large chunk of films left unanalyzed.
+There are also other streams of revenue and expenses that could have been included.
+Movies often times result in great merchandising sales which would probably be pretty genre specific.
+Film studios also create contracts with airlines and tv box networks to have permission to their films after they are pulled from theaters.
+Additional expenses include studio overhead, cast and crew residuals, physical prints sent to theaters, and financing costs if loans needed to be taken out.
+If all these metrics were included in the future more and possible better suggestions could be made.

 ## Resources

 - Galloway, Stephen.
 “What Is the Most Profitable Movie Ever?”
 The Hollywood Reporter, The Hollywood Reporter, 18 Jan.
 2020, https://www.hollywoodreporter.com/movies/movie-news/what-is-profitable-movie-ever-1269879/.